huuuuusy/huuuuusy.github.io/_pages/includes/interests.md

 </figure>

 <div class="research-synthesis" markdown="1">
 The **3E framework** connects Environment, Evaluation, and Executors in one evaluation loop.
-Across the three directions above, I build open task spaces, human-grounded protocols, and process-level diagnostics to identify capability boundaries and failure mechanisms, then use those findings to improve model and system design.
+Across these directions, I build open task spaces, human-grounded protocols, and process-level diagnostics to reveal capability boundaries and improve model and system design.
 </div>